What is margin trading?

 What is the difference between margin and leverage?

-Margin is the collateral a trader must deposit in their account, while leverage refers to the ratio between that collateral and the controlled trade volume.
+Margin is the collateral a trader must deposit in their account to open and maintain a leveraged position, while leverage refers to the ratio between the trader’s margin and the total value of the position they control.
 Leverage multiplies both profit and loss potential.

 More topics around trading